<img src="https://secure.leadforensics.com/616.png" style="display:none;">

 1. Prepare for Changes in Occupancy

-2. Use a Property Management Budget Planning Schedule
+2. Use a Property Management Budget Planning Calendar

 3. Budget for One-Time and Ongoing Costs